George Augustus Robinson: Van Diemen's Land

-Robinson arrived in Hobart in January 1824, having apparently nearly been a victim of Gregor MacGregor's fraudulent Poyais scheme.
+Robinson arrived in Hobart in January 1824.
 He established himself as a builder and was soon employing several men.
 He was secretary of the Bethel Union and was a committee member of the Auxiliary Bible Society, also helping to found the Van Diemen's Land Mechanics' Institution.
-He was joined by his wife and children in April 1826.
+He was allocated a block of land in the township upon which he built a house and was joined by his wife and children in April 1826.